 The western side depict the battles of Ramses II.
 It includes the Syrian and Libyan wars, with details of named fortresses.
 During the Roman occupation of Egypt, Luxor temple Luxor surrounded by a vast military encampment.
 It may have housed as many as 1500 men.
 By this time, Luxor temple Luxor would have ceased to have a religious function.
 It is likely that many blocks from the outer temple buildings used.
 It was to supplement the mud bricks of the Roman barracks.
 Remains of stone pillars and avenues can still seen all around the temple enclosure.
 A Christian basilica built in the north-eastern corner of the temple.
 Later a mosque dedicated to the Muslim Abu All Haggag built over the site.
 This is now a monument in its own right.
 It also is a dominant feature of the eastern side of the Ramses court.

 How to get to Luxor Temple in Luxor:

 Luxor temple Luxor located on the Corniche in the central part of the town, opposite the ferry dock.
 Winter opening hours are 8.00 am to 5.00 pm and tickets cost 80 Egyptian pound.
 In the evening the temple is floodlit.
-Many of the reliefs which are indistinct during the day can be clearly seen.
+Many of the reliefs which are indistinct during the day clearly seen.